Samthesimpsons/Data-Science-Kedro_Project/README.md

     pass
 ```

-Nevertheless we can use auto formatter like `black`.
+Nevertheless we can use auto formatter like `black` which reformats the files in-place with their own PEP8 compliant coding style.

 # 3. Docstring Conventions